geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 ## AI Report And Schema Chat Flow

 The Query Editor includes the query workflow actions: `Run SuiteQL`, `Format SuiteQL`, `Analyze`, and `AI Chat`.
 Clicking `AI Chat` toggles a resizable floating chat panel while keeping the page header free of action buttons.
+The panel also exposes an in-panel `Close` action that hides it without clearing the transcript.
 Chat requests include the current editor SQL as context, while the visible chat transcript keeps the user's original message clean.
-Assistant messages render Markdown prose through UIF formatting and fenced code blocks through UIF `Code` boxes.
+Assistant messages render Markdown prose through UIF formatting and fenced code blocks through native code boxes.

 The chat request is sent to the same RESTlet with action `CHAT_RECORDS`.
 The RESTlet uses `N/llm.generateText` with a reporting/search/schema preamble, concise chat history, and source documents that describe standard record ID patterns, common SuiteQL join patterns, report/search guidance, and frequently used standard record families.